 Making fermented oats is very simple.
 Here’s how:

-1. Measure your rolled oats (I use around 50-60g per person) into a bowl and cover them with ample water.
+1. Measure your rolled oats (I use around 50-60g per person) into a bowl and cover them with ample water (ideally unchlorinated; if you have no filter you can leave water out overnight and a lot of the chlorine will dissipate).

 2. Add a tablespoon of ‘starter’ to the mixture.
 This can be anything that has live probiotics in it.
 Some examples are: sourdough starter, yoghurt, milk kefir, buttermilk, apple cider vinegar, sauerkraut juice or kombucha.
 It’s important that this starter is active.
 If you are buying it from the store, ensure that it hasn’t been pasteurised after production (the packaging should say ‘live bacteria’).